SamuelM333/samuelmurillo.xyz/content/posts/AWS-Chalice-Terraform-3.md

     assert _id in log_message  # Look for our previously generated unique payload in the execution logs
 ```

-Note: These test expect that LocalStack is up and running, and that the Terraform infrastructure has been applied.
+Note: These tests expect that LocalStack is up and running, and that the Terraform infrastructure has been applied.

 ### See also